Methodist Episcopal Church (Yuma, Arizona)

-The Methodist Episcopal Church is a historic Methodist church, located at 256 S. 1st Avenue in Yuma, Arizona.
+The Methodist Episcopal Church is a historic Methodist Episcopal church, located at 256 S. 1st Avenue in Yuma, Arizona.
 It was long home to the Christian Science Society – Yuma, starting in 1946.
-The building was sold in 2019.
+The building is currently an event venue.

 The Mission Revival Style church was built in 1905.

 It was added to the National Register of Historic Places in 1982.